KuntaiDu/Asteroids-fun-ver/Readme.md

 ## 3. How to play?

-Clone this project and run asteroid-funny-ver.exe.
-Or you can directly compile from asteroids_funny_ver.rkt.
+Clone this project and compile from asteroids_funny_ver.rkt.